Trade directory · Waterbury metro · Connecticut

 Inspection Schedule

-Rough inspection before covering work, final inspection before energizing.
-Schedule 24 hours in advance through Waterbury Building Department.
-Re-inspection fee $75 for failed inspections.
+Rough-in inspection before covering work, final inspection before energizing.
+Schedule 24-48 hours in advance with Waterbury Building Department.
+Failed inspections require re-inspection fee and delays.

 §4